How do you come up with your designs?

 Under no circumstances may images of my work be used without my permission to promote your own company or work.
 Happy Cactus Designs holds the copyright to all of the photographs you see on this website.

 How did you learn to embroider?

 I taught myself.
 I was sidelined with an ankle injury at the end of 2014 and decided that if I was going to be resting on my couch for a few weeks then I should try my hand at embroidery.
 I consulted a handful of books and stitch guides, but found YouTube videos most helpful so I could see how to do various stitches.
+I wrote a blog post about how to teach yourself to embroider with my favorite resources and products.
+Click here to read it.
 If you are looking for a few introductory books, check out this blog post I wrote about my favorites.

 Where do you get your supplies?